 Kasadaka is a rapid prototyping platform aimed to meet the information needs of subsistence farmers in rural development areas.
-The box is built on a Raspberry Pi computer and uses open source Linux based software, to make it as affordable as possible.
+The box is built on a Raspberry Pi computer and uses open source based software, to make it as affordable as possible.

-Most of the subsistence farmers in development countries cannot read or write and do not use the internet, which is why W4RA integrates voice-based mobile web services and the radio.
+Most of the subsistence farmers in development countries cannot read or write and do not use the internet, which is why W4RA integrates voice-based information services and the radio.
 The aim is to create ICTs that support people in communicating and sharing knowledge and information, regardless of their gender, origin, financial situation or age.

 The information needs that were acquired during field trips include information on market prices, the weather forecast, farming techniques (soil and cropping techniques), micro credits and health of livestock.
 The Kasadaka is currently being piloted and evaluated in cooperation with local partners in Mali, Burkina Faso, Ghana and Tanzania.